Myopic Behavior

 Investors aim to make simple and safe investments.
 They desire certainty and want to reach their goals, being rewarded for the amount of the job done.
 The illusion of control influences financial myopia.
 The sense behind the financial myopia illusion is that investors can use current news and other market data available online to understand which adjustments need to be made to increase the surety of achieving the investors’ goals.

-The main problem of the illusion is that, typically, such behavior lowers the overall return on investment, and as a result, reduces certainty more.
+The main problem of the illusion is that, typically, such behavior lowers the overall return on investment and, as a result, reduces certainty more.

 Media channels fuel the situation more by constantly reporting major news and stories around companies, portraying a sense of urgency.
 Such actions affect investors and encourage them to focus on short-term results.
 To put it another way, financial media impacts financial myopia.